MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-1.8.0/uninstall-az-ps.md

 ```

 > [!NOTE]
-> If this script can't match an exact dependent module version to uninstall, it won't uninstall _any_ version of that module.
-This is because there may be other versions
+> If this script can't match an exact dependency with the same version to uninstall, it won't uninstall _any_ version of that dependecy.
+This is because there may be
-> of `Az` on your system which rely on these modules.
-In this case, the versions of the module that couldn't be found will be listed, if any were installed.
-You can
+> other versions of the target module on your system which rely on these dependencies.
+In this case, the available versions of the dependency are listed.
-> then remove any old versions manually with `Uninstall-Module`.
+> You can then remove any old versions manually with `Uninstall-Module`.

 Run this command for every version of Azure PowerShell that you want to uninstall.
 For convenience, the following
 script will uninstall all versions of Az __except__ for the latest.